 Should You Use Reptile Incubators?

-Despite having its set of disadvantages, you should use reptile incubators when you have no chicken incubators.
+Despite its set of disadvantages, you should use reptile incubators when you have no chicken incubators available.
 If you have a tight budget, it can be a great alternative.
-Even though its success rates pale compared to specialized incubators, they are still higher than other DIY methods.
+Although its success rates pale in comparison to specialized incubators, they are still higher than those of other DIY methods.

-When you choose to hatch chicken eggs using them, there are things that you would need to keep in mind.
-Mainly, you would need to keep an eye on the egg turns, temperature, and humidity.
+When you choose to hatch chicken eggs, there are things to keep in mind.
+Primarily, you will need to monitor the egg turns, temperature, and humidity.
 If you can adequately handle these three factors, you can improve your hatch rates.

-First, you will need to turn eggs three to five times every day manually.
+First, you will need to turn the eggs manually three to five times a day.
 When you do it, ensure that your hands are clean.
-Otherwise, it might cause bacteria and the like for your chicken eggs.
+Otherwise, it might cause bacteria and other contaminants in your chicken eggs.